blefebvre/implementationdetails.dev/_posts/2019-12-30-basic-spa-with-deep-linking-and-analytics.markdown

 The trick is in avoiding hiding the content if JS is disabled, which can be done by adding a class to a top level element (such as the body) _in JS_.
 If the code is run, you can be confident that JS is available in this user's browser:

 {% highlight javascript %}
 // JS is enabled!
-Set a class on the body to enable our 'hidden' class document.body.className = "js-enabled";
+Set a class on the body to enable our 'visuallyhidden' class document.body.classList.add("js-enabled");
 {% endhighlight %}

 On the CSS side, our `.visuallyhidden` class will only be applied when it is a child of a `.js-enabled` element: